 Medicare Part D is for prescription drug coverage.
 You can sign up for Medicare Part D alongside your Part A and B coverage.
 They are available through private companies which Medicare approves.

 For those with vision care needs, Part D can cover certain items that will be helpful to your care.
 Although, eye drops and vision medications prescribed by a doctor could be covered by your Medicare Part D plan.

 Get Rates for Individual Medicare Vision Plans

 Vision care is a crucial part of your long-term healthcare.
 As you age, your eyesight needs to be closely monitored so that you can maintain your vision and avoid complications.

 To make sure you are covered for vision care, you will want to explore an individual vision plan to supplement your Medicare plan.

-To find the plan that’s right for you, fill out the form here and start receiving information on individual insurance plans and compare rates for vision care.
+To find the plan that’s right for you, fill out the form here and start receiving information on individual insurance plans and compare rates for Medicare vision care policies.